MathisWellmann/sliding_features-rs/README.md

-# Sliding Features
+# :chains: Chainable Tree-like Sliding Features
 Modular, chainable sliding windows with various signal processing functions and technical indicators.
 A [`View`](https://docs.rs/sliding_features/2.5.2/sliding_features/trait.View.html) defines the function which processes the incoming values and provides an output value.
 `View`'s can easily be added by implementing the Trait which requires two methods:
 - `update(&mut self, val: f64)`: Call whenever you have a new value with which to update the View
 - `last(&self) -> f64`: Retrieve the last value from the View

-This enables multiple `View`'s to be chained together to apply many signal processing functions consecutively.
+This enables multiple `View`'s to be chained together to apply many signal processing functions consecutively with zero-overhead thanks to Rust's zero-cost abstractions.
 For example you may want to compose a chained function that firstly smoothes the input values using an [`EMA`](https://docs.rs/sliding_features/2.5.2/sliding_features/struct.EMA.html), applies the rate of change [`ROC`](https://docs.rs/sliding_features/2.5.2/sliding_features/struct.ROC.html) function and finally applies normalization to it
 [`HLNormalizer`](https://docs.rs/sliding_features/2.5.2/sliding_features/struct.HLNormalizer.html).